prsdm/mlops-project/docs/index.md

 # Insurance Cross Sell Prediction 🏠🏥

-An insurance company currently provides Health Insurance to its customers and now seeks to expand its offerings by cross-selling Vehicle Insurance to its existing policyholders.
-The primary objective of this project is to develop a machine learning model that predicts whether customers who have purchased Health Insurance in the past year would be interested in purchasing Vehicle Insurance.
+Welcome to the Insurance Cross-Selling Prediction project!
+This documentation is designed to help beginners walk through the entire process, from setting up the project environment to training a machine learning model and deploying it.
+The goal of this project is to predict which customers are most likely to purchase additional insurance products using a machine learning model.

 [![GitHub](https://img.shields.io/badge/GitHub-code-blue?style=flat&logo=github&logoColor=white&color=red)](https://github.com/prsdm/ml-project)